 As an outcome of these and other realities, according to the Urban Institute, Fresno ranked 59th among California’s largest 59 cities in economic and racial inclusion.
 Recent studies have shown a 20-year delta in life expectancy from those born into southwest Fresno compared to those born into northern parts of the city.
 A lack of safe and decent housing is one of the underlying reasons for this sad but true reality.

 As an equal opportunity housing partner, Habitat Greater Fresno Area has a history of assisting those who are not often regularly touched by the market.
-As an example, in 35 years we have helped improve housing conditions for two times the percentage of black Americans compared to its county representation.
-(See bar chart)

 Furthermore, we are committed to continuing to support marginalized people and undo systemic housing equity issues through our “hand up” model.